 As most gamers inevitably realize, gaming with a mouse that was specifically designed for that purpose is a far cry from using a regular mouse.
 However, sometimes you find yourself in need of silent gaming equipment as well.
 Since I’ve already made my recommendations for silent gaming keyboards in a previous article, I’ve decided to also spend some time searching for the best silent mouse for gaming.

-As you know, I’m a bit of an obsessive when it comes to silence.
-Fortunately, finding a silent gaming mouse is fairly easy — you just include the word in your search.
 Typically, the more clicky a mouse is and the more aggressively you use it, the louder it will be.
 However, that’s inevitable, especially when you’re playing a really intense game.

 Still, most of the mice on my list do have some sort of a button mechanism that makes clicking more silent, while still maintaining the mechanical feeling we like.
 After all, you still need to know when you’ve made contact with the buttons.
 So, let’s see what other features are important in gaming mice.

 Most people will tell you to look for functionality in a gaming mouse — but what does that mean, exactly?
 Well, functionality is a kind of a blanket term for all of the basic features of a computer mouse.

 Firstly, consider the difference between the optical and laser sensors.
 Optical LED sensors are a bit less sensitive than the laser ones, but they should still offer enough support for most gamers.
 Still, if you’re a more demanding and precise player, you should definitely look for a laser sensor.